atlantis-ar/scannet_utils/README.md

 	finally, all json files have to be concatenated, seperately for train, val, test by using the script: _concat_json_files.py_

 ### Acknowledgement
-Created 2021-2022 by JOANNEUM RESEARCH as part of the ATLANTIS H2020 project.
-This work is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 951900.
+Created 2021-2022 by JOANNEUM RESEARCH as part of the (ATLANTIS H2020 project)[https://atlantis-ar.eu].
+This work is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 951900, and from the ``Bridge'' program by the Austrian Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) under the project ``TRIP''.